nEDM-TUM/Temperature-Sensor-System/README.md

 Temperature-Sensor-System
 ==============

-Sensor network system built for nEDM experiment.
+Sensor network system built for the nEDM experiment.

 Features
 ------------------